Nordblom72/SolarAndPwrOverview/README.md

 Some of the applications are hosted on yet another free-plan account by Netlify Cloud Services.
 While a few other applications are running on a Raspberry Pi.
 Mostly becasue these need to be within close proximity to the power sensors that are harvesting the realtime data.<br/>

 ## Prerequisite
 All services are written in Javascript, so nodejs is a must.
-We also need an MQTT message broker on the LAN.
-See the HW chapter below as it also describes how to get started with raspberry Pi.
+The P1LB device that is used for reading power data from the power meter uses MQTT protocol as communication interface.
+Thus, an MQTT message broker on the LAN is needed as well.
+The services that are hosted on premises need some HW to run on.
+In this project, an old raspberry PI is used for that purpose.

 ## Overview
 The picture says it all :-)